 When you first switch to a keto diet, it’s likely that your workouts are going to feel harder.
 A big reason for this is because your body will only have access to carbohydrates while exercising on the keto diet.

-For most people, carbs are the number one source of fuel in their workout plan.
+For most people, carbs are the number one source of fuel during workouts.
 Without them, there’s just not enough energy for you to get through an intense workout session.
-That said, if you’re willing to persist with exercising when beginning your keto diet then you too will soon reap some real benefits from starting this way of eating.
+That said, if you’re willing to persist with exercising when beginning your keto diet then you might soon reap some real benefits from starting this way of eating.

-The biggest benefit you’ll see is weight loss and fat loss (4).
+The biggest benefit you might potentially see is weight loss and fat loss (4).
 As mentioned earlier, carbohydrates are our number one source of energy when working out so when we reduce the amount of carbs in our diet, we also reduce the energy that’s available to us.

-If you’re not exercising in a way that builds muscle mass then this fat loss will be beneficial to health and wellness.
-For those who are trying to build muscle when they exercise, it may take longer for you to see results because your body won’t have enough energy during your workouts so they won’t be as intense.
+For many of us this fat loss would be beneficial to health and wellness.
+For those who are trying to build muscle when they exercise, it may take longer for you to see results because your body won’t have as much energy during your workouts so they won’t be as intense.

 Benefits Of Exercising In Ketosis